kieran-ohara/blog/src/_drafts/farewell-boxen.md

 ![A screenshot of a local project after running Boxen][boxen nginx octocat] This sorcery is caused by GitHub&rsquo;s [custom build of NGINX][boxen nginx]: it clobbers `localhost:80` [by default][boxen nginx port 80], and all `*.dev` requests get resolved to it via [dnsmasq][boxen dnsmasq].
 Basically, should you not be employed by GitHub, expect to reverse engineer Boxen from time to time.
 * Updating your Mac with Boxen can take a *long* time, as Boxen uses [Puppet][puppet] under the hood.
 Every time you run `$ boxen`, Puppet has to [compile your manifests into a catalog][puppet catalog compilation], before it actually *applies* said catalog to your Mac.
 In other words, Puppet hangs for (*at least*) a minute, deciding what your &ldquo;perfect&rdquo; Mac should look like.
 Then&mdash;happy with it&rsquo;s vision&mdash;you&rsquo;ll have to wait some more, whilst Puppet goes about actually &ldquo;making it so&rdquo;.
+* Boxen &ldquo;vendor-locks&rdquo; you into using it&mdash;it sits in between you and a plethora of open-source tools like Homebrew.
+This means that instead of configuring Homebrew [the Homebrew way][homebrew bundle], you have to configure it [the Boxen way][boxen homebrew]&#8482;.
+Firstly of all, this renders your configuration useless outside of the realm of Boxen.
+Second, your ability to use open-source updates is limited by how fast Boxen can implement them.
 * [Keeping][boxen upstream merge 1] [up][boxen upstream merge 2]-[to][boxen upstream merge 3]-[date][boxen upstream merge 4] [with][boxen upstream merge 5] [Boxen&rsquo;s][boxen upstream merge 6] [upstream][boxen upstream merge 7] [repository][boxen upstream merge 8] [is][boxen upstream merge 9] [hard][boxen upstream merge 10]: every now and again, you should pull the [upstream project][boxen upstream] into your [fork][boxen fork]&mdash;to keep your Mac up-to-date.
 However, my experience of this hasn&rsquo;t been so smooth; like with all the merge conflicts I&rsquo;ve had to resolve, or when package managers (like `$ pip` and `$ brew`) started to fail randomly.
 [Shared module][boxen shared modules] updates have also been known to break things&hellip; all of which makes pulling updates, somewhat of a chore.
 * Very verbose (unclear) output.
 * Homebrew was not installed to the default place, brew doctor was frustrating.